 On the opposite end of the spectrum, there are a ton of flashes constantly hitting the market from the far east, from a variety of pop-up brands.
-Some of the brands are even zombies risen from the dead of brands that you used to know.
+Some of the brands are even zombies risen from the dead of bankrupt brands that you used to know and trust.
 They have spotty track records for quality.
 Factory warranties are short to nonexistent.

 Many who read this will be tempted to go that route because of prices that are almost too good to be true.
 If that's you, by all means knock yourself out.
 Some people need to be stung in the wallet to remember a lesson or bit of advice.
 I know I did when I was young.
 Good luck with that!

 As far as big (i.e., "studio") lights go, there is a completely different set of variables to consider.
 Big lights are system-oriented, and you would do well to choose wisely in what will likely be a long-term relationship.

 I am happy where I am now.
 But boy did I waste a lot of time and money to get here.

 You can spend a ton of money on Big Lights.
 The marquis names (Profoto, Broncolor) are very nice.
 But they are also silly expensive, and really only make sense if you are regularly shooting big-ticket jobs.
 Or renting them on someone else's dime.

 You don't need to mortgage your house to have good, powerful lights.
 And I think the sweet spot is in three brands.

 Paul C. Buff